Use this ITR-2 checklist for AY 2026-27 when salary taxpayers have capital gains, more complex income, foreign assets, or ITR-1 exclusions.

 For broader context, the complete AY 2026-27 ITR filing guide and the form-selection guide are worth keeping open alongside this checklist.
 For CA-assisted filing, use expert consultation.

-The reviewer should document the selected assessment year, taxpayer residential status, ITR form chosen, income heads covered, tax regime, source records relied upon, and the reason each significant figure appears in the return.
+Before filing ITR-2, record the selected assessment year, taxpayer residential status, ITR form chosen, income heads covered, tax regime, source records relied upon, and the reason each significant figure appears in the return.
 Where timing is relevant — Form 16 issue date, AIS update, TDS return processing, e-verification deadline, revised return window — note the date alongside the decision.

 The working file should at minimum include the computation, portal downloads, source statements, challans, acknowledgement, and any correspondence.
 This article is educational; it does not constitute legal advice for a specific taxpayer until applied against that taxpayer's actual documents.